Chick Strand: Career

-Chick Strand's work during the 1960s, 1970s and 1980s influenced the subsequent era of subjectivity and ethnographic film in the 1990s.
+Chick Strand's work during the 1960s, 1970s, and 1980s influenced the subsequent era of subjectivity and ethnographic film in the 1990s.
 The films that she produced during the 1960s and 1970s reflected the cultural and political atmosphere of the United States during that time, resulting in the films expressing liberal and radical overtones evidenced in the exploratory nature of her films.
 Strand used images in film to project her belief of cultural relativity and the importance of context.

+Chick Strand and Bruce Baillie were among the group of filmmakers that founded the Canyon Cinema film society in 1961.
+The "community-oriented screenings evolved into a formal organization" called the San Francisco Cinematheque.
+In 1967, Canyon Cinema was re-established as an artist-run film distribution company.
+Strand said most filmmakers involved "considered Canyon Cinema and the Cinematheque as sort of one thing but doing different things," Throughout the 1960s, Strand also edited Canyon Cinema News, a filmmaker's newsletter that "supplied information about alternative film production and exhibition practices," Bruce Baillie taught Chick Strand basic film technique before launching film projects together.
+Chick Strand made her first film at age 34.

 Mosori Monika (1969) is a documentary about colonialism in Venezuela, told from the points of view of an elderly Warao woman, a Franciscan nun and the filmmaker herself.
 Other films on Latin America include Cosas de mi Vida (1976), Guacamole (1976) and Mujer de Milfuegos (Woman of a Thousand Fires) (1976).
 Strand's ethnographic films are distinctive for their complex layering of sound and image, and the juxtaposition of found footage and sound with original images.
 Later works include Cartoon le Mousse (1979), Fever Dream (1979) and Kristallnacht (1979).
 Fake Fruit Factory (1986) is included on the National Film Preservation Foundation's 2009 DVD Treasures IV: American Avant-Garde Film, 1947-1986.
 Soft Fiction (1979) is a short film that includes various personal narratives, told from the points of view of 5 women, mostly about their sexual and sensual experiences.